portothree/weri/README.md

-# weri
+# Weri

-Open source clubhouse alternative
+Open source alternative for clubhouse inspired by the work of [Erick Wendel](https://github.com/ErickWendel) in the JS Expert workshop